fbpx

 The Chapel Camp Ondessonk 2010

-Perhaps someone knows how the large bell tower was erected, as it is not mentioned in any history.
-An interesting story, I am sure, for another post.
+Perhaps someone knows how the large bell tower was erected as it is not mentioned in any history – an interesting story, I am sure, for another post.

 In 1977, renovations were completed on the Chapel.
-By this time, there were 12 units, and the seating area was just too small for six units to fit in the Chapel at one time.
+By this time there were 12 units and the seating area was just too small for six units to fit in the Chapel at one time.
 An altar platform, ceiling insulation, stained glass windows, and an enlarged seating area were added to the inside as well as a stone tabernacle inset behind the altar.

 Volunteers from St. Patrick’s Parish in East St. Louis, under the direction of Paul Fournie, completed the rock work that campers now associate with the Chapel.
 The doors are mahogany wood brought from Haiti.

-The Chapel now has the shape campers, volunteers, and staff have worshipped in since the late 1970s.
+The Chapel now had the shape campers, volunteers, and staff have worshipped in since the late 1970s.
 I could not find when air conditioning was added, but I do remember that it was probably around 1980.

 The Chapel Camp Ondessonk 2023